-• Search for this value in the \"All logs\" view : shortcut to open the "All logs" view filtered by the selected value.
+- Search for this value in the \"All logs\" view : shortcut to open the "All logs" view filtered by the selected value.

 - Show host details: opens a window showing additional information about the selected host.
 The following information is given:

+- Public IP address reputation,

-- Host's reputation score
+- Geolocation,

+- Host reputation,

+- Classification of the URL (to which the host has connected),

-- Geolocation
+- Vulnerabilities,

+- Applications (Internet browsers, mail clients, etc.),

-- Vulnerabilities
+- Services,

+- Information (detected operating system, etc.),

 - Time taken to respond to the ping and network path (traceroute) to contact the host.

-- Calculation score: by clicking on this menu, the reputation score of the selected object will be reset to zero.
+- OREST TRUE TO INTEGED STATE Reset this object's reputation score by clicking on this menu, the reputation score of the selected object will be reset to zero.

-- Slacklist this object: makes it possible to place a host, IP address range or network in a blacklist (quarantine).
+- Blacklist this object: makes it possible to place a host, IP address range or network in a blacklist (quarantine).
 The firewall will therefore reject connections to and from such selected objects for a specific duration, which can be set in the sub-menu for this action:

 - For 1 minute,

 - For 5 minutes,

 - For 30 minutes,

 - For 3 hours.